Whip and gingerbread

 (work in progress)

 Tula has been a legendary city of Russian gunsmiths since the Middle Ages.
 The defense industry has always fed the city, with profile factories are still operating nowadays.
-But, the number of jobs on them is declining and the famous Tula Artillery Institute in 2010 was closed.

 All this happens against the backdrop of a new Cold War, of some politics' statements about the need for «rattling arms» and so on.
 But, without getting into politics: our grandfathers sincerely fought for peace, not for an arms race.
 Therefore, the cult of war surely scares.
 On the other hand, weapons are not synonymous with war: they are a symbol of power that must be handled delicately and carefully.
 A boy must have a fighting spirit and be able to fight.
 Nevertheless, we all play the «war game» in our childhood, and it seems cool, being a challenge, not the aggression.